 A few merit scholarships are awarded each year as well, and all applicants are considered for such awards.
 There is no separate application process to receive an academic merit award.

-Due to yearly increases in tuition and fees, we recommend that students increase the amount of family support by an estimated 3% for each year of study.
-In order to apply for aid, students must submit a certified original bank statement (including U.S. dollar amount), and complete the Bucknell University International Student Financial Aid Application.
+Due to yearly increases in tuition and fees, we recommend that students increase the amount of family support by an estimated 3.5% for each year of study.
+In order to apply for aid, students must submit a certified original bank statement (including U.S. dollar amount) and complete the Bucknell University International Student Financial Aid Application.
 The CSS PROFILE is not required for international students.
+Even if you do not plan to apply for financial aid, you must complete and submit the Confidential Statement of Finances.